netevert/sentinel-attack/hunting/README.md

 ## Caveats

+This notebook is **work in progress** and will consistently receive updates and improvements.

-For the moment this Jupyter notebook allows nvestigators to perform process drilldowns only for Sysmon logs carrying event ID 1.
+Additionally this Jupyter notebook allows investigators to perform process drilldowns only for Sysmon logs carrying event ID 1.
 Support for more event IDs will be added in the future.